-1.2 Though this will be of interest to all parties, the primary audience for this policy document is registrars, as it will set out the requirements for operating on the register.
-This includes the data required, validation rules for the shared registry system ("SRS"), and options that are available.
+1.2 Though this will be of interest to all parties, the primary audiences for this policy document are Registrars, as it sets out the requirements for operating on the register; and Registrants, as it defines eligibility for registrations at the second level of .nz.
+The policy includes the data required, validation rules for the shared registry system (SRS), and options that are available.

 2.1 InternetNZ has the ultimate responsibility within New Zealand for the .nz DNS, and has implemented a SRS for the management of .nz domain name registrations and the operation of the DNS.
 InternetNZ has appointed the Domain Name Commission ("DNC") to manage and administer the .nz domain name space on behalf of InternetNZ.

 2.2 A SRS establishes a single register for registering domain names and associated technical and administrative information. .nz Registry Services ("NZRS") operates the SRS registry

 2.3 The registration of domain names and modification of information associated with that name on the register can be effected only by authorised Registrars.

 2.4 Registrars are responsible for managing their relationship with Registrants.
 There is no communication between NZRS and Registrants.

 3.1 The register is a listing service.
 The .nz DNS operates on a "first come, first served" basis.
 Any conflict between an applicant or other party and an existing Registrant is up to those parties to resolve.

 3.2 Registering a domain name is akin to obtaining a licence.
 As long as the domain name registration is kept current, the Registrant can continue to use that domain name.
 Domain names are not able to be "owned" by any party.